Jorunna Parva: Interesting Facts About The Sea Bunny Slug

 Reproduction System of Sea Bunnies: Hermaphrodite

-Sea Bunnies have Hermaophrodite reproductive system.
+Sea Bunnies have a Hermaophrodite reproductive system.
 In this system, animals are able to produce both sperm and eggs cless within their own body.

 However, they must find potential mates for mating.
 In general terms, the animal is both father and mother its children.